KyberNetwork/widget-woocommerce/README.md

   This is Ethereum network where you want the payment gateway runs on.
 There are 2 options, Ropsten for test and Mainnet for your production.

 - **Mode**
-  This is mode for display the [Kyber Widget](kyber widget url).
+  This is mode for display the [Kyber Widget](https://developer.kyber.network/docs/WidgetOverview).
 There are 3 options available.

 - **Network node endpoint**
   This options is for tracking tx status

+- **Block Confirmation**
+  Number of block confirmation for confirm tx as success

+- **Commission ID**
+  Registered ETH address that is part of the [fee sharing program](https://developer.kyber.network/docs/FeeSharingGuide)